§ Authority layer · Source-reviewed monthly

 High.
 Official regulator guidance.

-https://www.ahpra.gov.au/Resources/Artificial-Intelligence-in-healthcare.aspxSource status
+https://www.ahpra.gov.au/Resources/Regulating-new-and-changing-healthcare.aspxSource status

 Medical device regulation guidance · Australia